alshedivat/al-folio/_posts/2024-02-15-data-structures-algorithms.md

 ## Union-finds

 Union-finds, also known as Disjoint-sets, store a collection of non-overlapping sets.
-Internally, sets are represented directed trees, in which every member point at the root of the tree.
+Internally, sets are represented as directed trees, in which every member points towards the root of the tree.
 The root is just another member, which we call the **representative**.
-Union-finds provide two key operations:
+Union-finds provide two methods:

 - **Find:** returns the set an element belongs to.
 Specifically, it returns its representative.
 - **Union:** combines two sets.
 Specifically, first, it performs two finds.
 If the representatives differ, it will connect one tree's root to the root of the other.

 Union-finds can be represented as an array, in which every member of the universal set is one element.
 Members linked to a set take as value the index of another member of the set, often the root.
 Consequently, members that are the only members of a set take their own value.
 The same goes for the root.
 While this eliminates many meaningful pairwise relationship between the elements, it speeds up the two core operations.

-A property of the set is its *rank*, i.e., an approximation of its depth.
+Every set has a property, the *rank*, which approximates its depth.
 Union is performed *by rank*: the root with the highest rank is picked as the new root.
 Find performs an additional step, called *path compresion*, in which every member in the path to the root will be directly bound to the root.
-This increases the cost of that find operation, but keeps the tree shallow and the paths short, and hence speeds up subsequence find operations.
+This increases the cost of that find operation, but keeps the tree shallow and the paths short, and hence speeds up subsequent find operations.

 Here is a Python implementation: